tokenguardio/substrate-squids/Fees.md

 > **_NOTE:_** Args format of `Ethereum.transact` call changes a bit after runtime **v9**

-All successfull extrinsics emit `System.ExtrinsicSuccess` event which holds information about extrinsic weight in its args
+All successful extrinsics emit `System.ExtrinsicSuccess` event which holds information about extrinsic weight in its args

 > **_NOTE:_** Args format of `System.ExtrinsicSuccess` event differs in different runtime versions